sharontherese/latin-mass-funeral/content/rite-of-marriage/index.md

 The consent of one does not suffice, but consent must be given by both-expressed in words, if possible, but otherwise through equivalent signs, whether personally or through a proxy.

-After he has received the consent of the parties, the priest tells them to join their right hands. and says: **Ego conjúngo vos in matrimónium.
-In nómine Patris, et Fílii, et Spíritus Sancti.
-Amen.**
+After he has received the consent of the parties, the priest tells them to join their right hands. and says: **By the authority of the Church I ratify and bless the bond of marriage you have contracted.
+In the name of the Father, and of the Son, and of the Holy Spirit.**

 Vel aliis utatur verbis juxta receptum uniuscujusque loci ritum.